What is ISO 14971 Risk Management for Medical Devices?

 Note that the aim should be to reduce the risks as far as possible (this is a requirement under the MDR).

 When implementing risk control measures, it is important to assess whether these measures do not create new risks.
-If so, these need to be analyzed and controlled as well.
+If so, these need to be analyzed and controlled as well to ensure the device risk of the medical device is assessed correctly.

 Overall Risk Evaluation/Acceptability

-Once all risks have been defined, assessed and risk control measures have been defined and evaluated, an overall risk evaluation needs to be performed.
+Once all risks have been defined, assessed and risk control measures have been defined and evaluated, an overall risk evaluation needs to be performed for your Medical Device and to reduce device risk.
 It is the manufacturer's responsibility to make a judgement about the overall remaining risk and to do a risk/benefit analysis in order to conclude whether or not the device's benefits outweigh the remaining risks.

 Risk Management Report

 Linked to ISO 14971, the Risk Management Report involves the outcomes of the risk management process.
-It compiles a summary of the risk-related activities, risks, their evaluations, and the corresponding control measures, including their impact.
+It compiles a summary of the risk-related activities, risks, their evaluations, and the corresponding control measures, including their impact for your organization and the medical device.
 Additionally, the report encompasses an overall risk assessment and draws conclusions regarding risk acceptability and the analysis of risk/benefit.

 Risk Management File